QuantumPixelator/PyWood/README.md

   A simple GUI app for keeping track of woodworking projects.

   ## Get Started
-  Clone, fork, or download the code.
-From a command line or terminal inside the folder that contains the code, type this and press enter:  python3 main.py
+  - Clone, fork, or download the code.
+  - Run this command in your virtual environment:

+          pip install -r requirements.txt

   ## Features